Updated: Nov 13

 So how do I know how to hire a teacher.
 The people I hire will be intensely invested in positively teaching our students.
 What does that look like?
 Someone who is an advocate for her students.
 Someone who daily works diligently to mold her students into a confident and skilled learner.

 After learning how to successfully use our instructional methods, a teacher is then taught how to break the instructional rules when it best benefits the student.
 This requires a knowledge of a student as well as the materials, the tools, of instruction.

 Hiring someone to be apart of our school is a very important decision.
-A decision that greatly affects our students as well as me.
+A decision that greatly affects our students and families as well as me.